 Manaslu Trek is a famous tea house-based trek in Nepal.
 You will be sleeping in teahouses throughout the trek with basic service.
 The washroom and Bathroom are usually shared and maybe outside of the teahouse.
-There is no heater in the rooms; the heating area is the dining area.
+The rooms have no heater; the heating area is the dining area.
 Almost every teahouse on the trek offers food.
-However, the Manaslu Circuit Trek Accommodation is not as comfortable as you experienced in the Annapurna and Everest region.
+However, the Manaslu Circuit Trek Accommodation is less comfortable than you experienced in the Annapurna and Everest region.

 You will have three meals (Breakfast, Lunch, and Dinner) a day in a local tea house that you can choose from the teahouse menu.
 If you are in a big group at that time, your Trekking Guide / Team leader will choose the food for you.
 Meals are generally available in Nepalese and continental on different tastes everyplace, but you have to eat the meals in the same tea house.